Dota Pro Circuit: History

 Starting with the second season (2018–2019), there were a number of adjustments to the rules, with the primary one being that both Major and Minor events are held in pairs, with qualifiers for each set to run in exclusively scheduled windows, as direct invites to them are now forbidden.
 In contrast with the previous season, the overall number of them decreased from 22 to 10, with the season beginning in September 2018 and concluding in June 2019.
 The number of direct International 2019 invites was increased from eight to twelve, with each of the six regions being given a single qualifying slot.
 The qualifiers for Majors ran first, and teams who failed to qualify for it were eligible to compete in the Minor qualifiers a few days later.
 The winner of a Minor tournament is granted a reserved slot in the associated Major.
 Valve also removed roster locks that previously prevented teams that made changes mid-season from qualifying for points for the season.
 Instead, all points are directly assigned to teams rather than individual players.
 Removing a player from the roster reduces the team's total points by 20 percent, with adding a replacement player having no penalty.
 In addition, Valve also implemented a rule that only allows for a single team owned in an multi-team organization to compete in The International and the qualifiers leading up to them.
 The rule also includes cases in which individual players have financial ties to other teams.

-The 2021 Dota Pro Circuit consisted of two seasons instead of three, with points from the suspended 2019–2020 season not being used.
+The 2021 DPC season consisted of two legs instead of three, with points from the suspended 2019–2020 season not being used.
 The Minors were also replaced by Regional Leagues that are six weeks long, in which teams competed for qualifying positions to attend Majors.
 Instead, the top four teams from each region were selected to qualify for the upper-division, with qualifiers being used to determine the remaining twelve teams in both the upper and lower divisions.
+In September 2023, Valve announced the 2023 season would be the last, as they believed the DPC had grown too large in the professional scene and wanted to support smaller, grassroots tournaments.